-In June 2018, The Financial Accounting Standards Board (FASB) issued ASU No. 2018-08-Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
+In June 2018, The Financial Accounting Standards Board (FASB) issued ASU No. 2018-08 - Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
 The new guidance applies to all entities that receive or make contributions.
 This ASU includes specific criteria to consider when determining whether a contract or agreement should be accounted for as a contribution or as an exchange transaction.
 ASU No. 2018-08 also provides a framework to determine whether a contribution is conditional or unconditional which could impact the timing of revenue recognition.
-In fiscal year 2020, the Center adopted this standard prospectively for contributions received for the year ended September 30, 2020.
-The portion of ASU 2018-08 related to contributions made will be required to be implemented in fiscal year 2021.
+The Center implemented the contributions made portion of the standard during fiscal year 2021.
+The adoption of this standard had no material impact on the financial statements.
+The Center implemented the contributions received portion of the standard in fiscal year 2020.

-Notes to Federal Appropriated Funds Financial Statements September 30, 2020 and 2019
+Notes to Federal Appropriated Funds Financial Statements September 30, 2021 and 2020